whoisndu/Visualise-Missing-Data-and-Detect-Outliers/README.md

 This Jupyter Notebook aims to visualize missing data in the City of Los Angeles crime dataset, starting from 2020.
 We would also attempt to visualize outliers in the data set and eliminate these outliers.
 The dataset contains comprehensive records of crime incidents sourced from original crime reports, some of which were originally typed on paper, leading to potential inaccuracies.
 For privacy reasons, address fields are limited to the nearest hundred blocks.
 While the data is generally reliable, any questions or concerns can be addressed through comments.

 ### **Dataset Description**
-The dataset consists of various columns representing different attributes of crime incidents in Los Angeles.
+The dataset provided consists of various columns representing different attributes of crime incidents in Los Angeles.
 We will read the CSV file and perform an analysis to visualize the presence of missing data using Plotly.
 The original dataset can be found here: https://www.kaggle.com/datasets/venkatsairo4899/los-angeles-crime-data-2020-2023.

 ### **Steps**
 1. Importing Libraries and Reading the Data